 "I always knew I wanted to be a journalist, and my first love was newspapers," Ifill said.
 "But public broadcasting provides the best of both worlds-combining the depth of newspapering with the immediate impact of broadcast television."

 A native of New York City and a graduate of Simmons College in Boston, Ifill has received more than twenty honorary doctorates.
+In 2015 she was awarded with the National Press Club's highest honor, the Fourth Estate Award.
 She has also been honored for her work by the Radio and Television News Directors Association, Harvard's Joan Shorenstein Center, The National Association of Black Journalists, Ohio University, and was included in Ebony Magazine's list of 150 Most Influential African Americans.

 She also serves on the board of the News Literacy Project, on the advisory board of the Committee to Protect Journalists and is a fellow of the American Academy of Arts and Sciences.